 You can freeze frosted or unfrosted Carrot Cake Cookies.
 To freeze unfrosted cookies, let the cookies cool completely.
 Then place them in a freezer container or bag and freeze for up to 2 months.
 Don’t forget to label those containers!

-To freeze frosted cookies, place the frosted cookies on a baking tray or large plate, then pop them in the freezer and freeze the cookies until they are solid.
+To freeze frosted cookies, place them on a baking tray or large plate, then pop them in the freezer and freeze them until they are solid.
 After the cookies are frozen, wrap each one individually in plastic wrap, then pile them into a freezer bag and seal them up.
 They will keep in the freezer for up to two months.